 Setting up a DAF is free.
-The fund administrator charges a nominal fee, typically 2 percent or less, which is paid out of the DAF account; and the administrator handles the due diligence, investment fees, recordkeeping, check writing and tax filings.
+The fund administrator charges a nominal fee, typically 2% or less, which is paid out of the DAF account; and the administrator handles the due diligence, investment fees, recordkeeping, check writing and tax filings.
 DAFs are available through community foundations, as well as financial service organizations like Schwab, Fidelity and Vanguard.
 A DAF can be funded with as little as $5,000.

 Due to the increase in the standard deduction and the limitation on deductions of state, local and real estate taxes and mortgage interest under The Tax Cuts and Jobs Act of 2017, planning the timing of itemized deductions, such as charitable contributions, can be a tax efficient strategy.